emipa606/RemoveSpacerStuff/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

 Do you ever wish Rimworld had more of a realistic setting?
 I use this with Combat Extended, More Traders, and a bunch of other mods and it seems to work fine.
-Grab this and a mod that disables Mechanoids and Infestations and you'll have a grand ol' time.
+Grab this and a mod that disables Mechanoids and Infestations and you&apos;ll have a grand ol&apos; time.
 Kind of.
 Just try to ignore all the log spam.

 Disables Marine armor, [strike]Shield Belts[/strike], Charge rifles, the Doomsday launcher and Triple rocket launcher.
-They won't spawn on raiders, traders, or potaters.
+They won&apos;t spawn on raiders, traders, or potaters.
 Or anywhere else.

 Uses Harmony.